-An abortion (or, termination) is the medical process of ending a pregnancy so it does not result in the birth of a baby.
-Depending on how many weeks you have been pregnant, the pregnancy is ended either by taking medication or by having a surgical procedure.
+An abortion (termination) is the medical process of ending a pregnancy so it does not result in the birth of a baby.
+Depending on how many weeks you have been pregnant, the pregnancy can be ended by taking medication or by having a surgical procedure.

 An abortion is not the same as a miscarriage, where the pregnancy ends without medical intervention (although medical treatment may be needed after a miscarriage).

 If you have an unwanted pregnancy or pregnancy complications, it’s important to look at all your options.
 There are different types of abortion you can explore based on your stage of pregnancy, but it’s worthwhile talking to a reliable and unbiased source for more information.

 There are many reasons a woman might decide to have an abortion including: